 Thus, obtaining a private pilot license takes only 3 to 4 months.

 However, it may take longer, depending on your progress.

-Often student pilots fail their FAA private pilot knowledge test.
-If you fail your private pilot knowledge test, you must wait months to re-take the exam.
+Often, student pilots fail their FAA private pilot knowledge test.
+If you forget your private pilot knowledge test, you must wait months to retake the exam.